by Alex Mellen

 Most people spend the first stage of their lives going to school and then move on to other things.
 Editing professor Linda Taylor got married, had a family, then went back to school—not just one, but two schools.
 At once.

-Dr. Hensley first asked Linda to join the Professional Writing staff at a writer’s conference in 2009 just after she and her family had moved to Delaware County.
+Linda was first asked to join the Professional Writing staff at a writer’s conference in 2009 just after she and her family had moved to Delaware County.
 Linda worked for Livingstone, an editing company just outside of Chicago, for many years, and she had taught workshops about editing and publishing at conferences, but never for college students.